Contents Home back

 General description

-Folio nr (1) in upper right corner.
+It has the folio nr (1) in the upper right corner.

 Illustration(s)

-While the page has no significant illustrations, there are three red so-called "doodles" which have been drawn in the same way as the illustrations in the MS, namely with outline drawings in ink, and afterwards painted in red.
+While the page has no illustrations, there are three red so-called "doodles" which have been drawn in the same way as the illustrations in the MS, namely with outline drawings in ink, and afterwards painted in red.
 They are further discussed under the heading 'Text'.

 Text

+The text appears in four paragraphs which fill the entire page.
 Paragraphs 2 and 3 have large initials (coloured red) which are not part of the Voynich alphabet.
 The two symbols are drawn or painted with flaring strokes ending in swallowtail serifs.

 Currier language: A